Country Vid Grid: Gameplay

 As with the previous two titles in the series, Country Vid Grid is a tile-matching FMV puzzle game where the main objective is to reassemble the music video correctly on time before the song playing on the background finishes across five levels in total, each one featuring nine puzzles to be solved and they increase in both complexity and difficulty as players progress further, while an extra puzzle is unlocked after reaching the fourth level.
 A source of difficulty that is shared between each entry are the videos themselves, as most of them feature quick cuts, scenery changes, among other distractions within.
 Like the two previous games, the scoring system is based upon the level of complexity from puzzles and how long it took players to resolve said puzzles.
 During gameplay, players have a variety of options to choose from such as solving or reset the puzzle.

 Development and release

-Country Vid Grid was produced by series creator Norman Beil, who was also involved with the previous two title, as a joint-venture between MCA Nashville and Jasmine Multimedia Publishing, who have been involved with all Vid Grid titles since the first entry.
+Country Vid Grid was produced by series creator Norman Beil, who was also involved with the previous two titles, as a joint-venture between MCA Nashville and Jasmine Multimedia Publishing, who have been involved with all Vid Grid titles since the first entry.
 The game launched in May 1995 and it was an expansion of the original's concept but delving into the country music genre instead of the first game's rock-themed approach and the second game's cartoon thematic.
 A conversion of Country Vid Grid was developed and completed by High Voltage Software for the Atari Jaguar CD, but it went unreleased for unknown reasons and no prototypes of this port has surfaced to date.